Shaping a safer future

 What data does the study use?

-The VIVALDI Social Care study uses data about our service users, collected by the NHS, to measure the extent of infection and its consequences, and do research to find new, better ways to prevent infections and protect service users and colleagues.
+The study uses data collected by the NHS to measure the extent of infection and its consequences, and research new, better ways to prevent infections and protect the people who live and work in our care homes.

 The data includes: